 Is an Emergency Car Kit Really Necessary?

-I keep our main 72 hour kit go-bag in our van.
-So for a long time, I rationalized that I had everything I needed in there and didn’t really need a separate car kit.
+I keep our main 72-hour kit go-bag in our van, and for a long time, I worried if I had everything I needed in it and whether a separate car kit was necessary.

-But, a few years ago, my blog readers began asking about my car kit.
+However, a few years ago, my blog readers began asking about my car kit.
 So, I gave it more thought.
-In doing so I actually came up with quite a few situations that I was completely unprepared for: some small, some far more serious.
-In fact there are some “emergencies” that are really only possible when you are in your car (getting stranded?)
-As a result, I’ve re-vamped our car kit and I’d like to show you what I’ve done.
+In doing so, I came up with quite a few scenarios that I was completely unprepared for.
+Actually, some emergencies are only possible when you are in your car—like getting stranded.
+As a result, I’ve revamped our car kit, and I’d like to show you what I’ve done.

-I also have not included but the most basic shelter type items.
+I also didn’t add any shelter items.
 In most cases, I believe I could use my car as a covering for protection.
 Plus, my 72-hour` kit go-bag has shelter items in it.

 What I’ve prepared for:

-I categorized my preparations into 3 separate categories and I’ll go over each individually.
+I categorized my preparations into three separate categories and I’ll go over each individually.

 - My hair is driving me nuts and I need a hair tie